-Our board of directors may issue, out of the authorised share capital of our company (other than the authorised but unissued ordinary shares), series of preference shares in their absolute discretion and without approval of our shareholders.
+Our board of directors may issue, out of the authorized share capital of our company (other than the authorized but unissued ordinary shares), series of preference shares in their absolute discretion and without approval of our shareholders.
 Issuance of these shares may dilute the voting power of holders of ordinary shares.

 Inspection of Books and Records.
-Holders of our ordinary shares have no general right under Cayman Islands law to inspect or obtain copies of our list of shareholders or our corporate records (save for our memorandum and articles of association, special resolutions passed by our shareholders, and our register of mortgages and charges).
+Holders of our ordinary shares have no general right under Cayman Islands law to inspect or obtain copies of our register of members or our corporate records (save for our memorandum and articles of association, as amended from time to time, special resolutions passed by our shareholders, and our register of mortgages and charges).
 However, we will provide our shareholders with annual audited financial statements.